supertypeai/sectors-kb/recipe/01_list_all_subsectors.md

 ### Lets look at another API

-The list of all subsectors API only returns a list of subsectors, which we cannot really get insights from it, now if we take a look, there is another API called `List of Companies by Subsector`.
-This API allows us to get a list of company from specific subsector, now lets try to retrieve the data and do some meaningful visualization using altair.
+The list of all subsectors API only returns a list of subsectors.
+This is not terribly insightful, so let's shift our focus onto another Sectors API that list all companies within each subsector.
+That will give us more data to work with and lay the foundation for our data visualization later on.

 ### Collect the data

-Lets join the data from both API to a single list using the code below
+We will join the data from both API to a single list using the code below:

 ```python
 data = []